 - To create Azure Function in Azure, search for Function App in Azure search bar.

-- While creating Azure Function in Azure portal, just select the runtime (.Net, Java etc.) and selection for things like availability set and availability zones are not available because it is not managed by us.
+- While creating Azure Function in Azure portal, just select the runtime (.Net, Java etc.) and select for things like availability set and availability zones are not available because it is not managed by us.

-- Azure Functions are auto scalable.
+- Azure Functions are auto-scalable.

 - Logic App is a serverless orchestration service in Azure.
-It is a no code (or low code) solution and mostly works with GUI.
+It is a no-code (or low code) solution and mostly works with GUI.